Omnija/es-theme-simpler-turtlepi/readme.txt

-Based on "Turtle Pi" Themes.
+﻿Based on "Turtle Pi" Themes.

 For use with EmulationStation (http://www.emulationstation.org/)